-You need to know how a garment is made, what they are made of, how the material moves and stretches, and how to clean them.
+You need to know how a garment is made, what it’s made of, how the material moves and stretches, and how to clean it.
 You need to know how to iron.
 Why? because your clients will ask you or want to talk about it.
-If you don’t know, you officially loose your authority.
+If you don’t know, you officially lose your authority.
 If you don’t know something, find it out, or refer them to a source that does know.
-For instance, I have bookmarked how to’s for stains that I send clients sometimes.
+For instance, I have how-tos bookmarked for stains that I send clients sometimes.
 It’s just easier than standing there telling them how to do it.
-Lastly, learn all your fabric vocabulary.
-Dupioni, chiffon, silk, rayon, polyester… know what they are and be able to identify them by touch and sight.
+Lastly, learn all of your fabric vocabulary: Dupioni, chiffon, silk, rayon, polyester… know what they are and be able to identify them by touch and sight.

 - Body Types

 When discussing how to become a personal stylist this is the most important aspect.
 You need to understand all the body types out there.
 Find out what silhouettes flatter a woman with an exacerbated apple body and lean legs.
 Know that fit and flare is the best thing ever for a woman lacking a defined waist.

 Understand how brands fit.
 This goes hand in hand with how to dress a body type.
 You need to know the most comfortable pair of jeans for every body type.
 You need to know that BCBG and Theory run small, and that Eileen Fisher, Lafayette, and Free People run bigger.
 Knowing these things allows you to find the items you want for your client and accurately shop online for them when needed.
 Are you going to tell them to order a size small or medium in the Free People dress you’re recommending?
 You need to know that.
 You need to know who makes petites, and what jeans have a long enough inseam for your 5’10” client.